wandyezj/package/docs/publish.md

         > npm install -g vsts-npm-auth
         > npx vsts-npm-auth -F -C .npmrc

+    - _note_: generally it's preferable to publish through a pipeline where the deployment can be signed off.

 1. commit

     > git commit -am "new version"

 1. push

     > git push